cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Mapped Operations:**

   * `cloudify.interfaces.lifecycle.create` Creates the instance.
-  * `cloudify.interfaces.lifecycle.start` Starts the instance, if it's not already started.
+  * `cloudify.interfaces.lifecycle.start` Starts the instance, if it is not already started.
-  * `cloudify.interfaces.lifecycle.stop` Stops the instance, if it's not already stopped.
+  * `cloudify.interfaces.lifecycle.stop` Stops the instance, if it is not already stopped.
   * `cloudify.interfaces.lifecycle.delete` Deletes the instance and waits for termination.
   * `cloudify.interfaces.validation.creation` See the [common validations section](#Validations).
 In additon, the plugin checks to see if the `image_id` is available to your account.